Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ### Client

-Amplitude Client stores configurations and is also the entry point for developers to track events.
+Amplitude Client stores configurations and is the entry point for developers to interact with Amplitude.
+All major functionally is exposed on the Client including `init`, `track`, and `flush`.

 Before instrumenting events, you must initialize a SDK client instance using the API key for your Amplitude project.